cksajil/rainfall_monitor/rain_gauge_setup.md

 ## Software Setup
 ### 1. Download suitable OS image
-Download Ubuntu (Raspberry Pi Generic (64-bit ARM) preinstalled server image) from https://cdimage.ubuntu.com/releases/20.04/release/
+Download Ubuntu (Raspberry Pi Generic (64-bit ARM) preinstalled server image) from https://cdimage.ubuntu.com/releases/20.04/release/ or from https://ubuntu.com/download/server/arm

 ### 2. Flash the operating system using balenaEtcher and boot the Raspberry Pi
-Please make sure to connect card reader to USB port in the backside of PC to avoid write verification fail
+**Please make sure to connect card reader to USB port in the backside of PC to avoid write verification fail**
 ### 3. Update default user credentials
 Credential update will be asked on first log in using default username (ubuntu/root)
 ### 4. Add WiFi credentials